 Can You Eat Lichen?

-Rinse the moss thoroughly before consuming raw.
-If possible, boil the lichen for at least an hour in water as that will make it more palatable.
+Rinse the moss thoroughly before consuming it raw.
+If possible, boil the Lichen for at least an hour in the water, making it more palatable.

-According to the U.S. Forest service, there are over 3,600 types of lichen in North America alone.
-Lichen grows all over the world and in all types of extreme environments.
+According to the U.S. Forest Service, over 3,600 types of Lichen in North America alone exist.
+Lichen grows all over the world and in all kinds of extreme environments.

 Lichen is formed from a mutually beneficial relationship between algae and fungus.
-It doesn’t have any root structure and can survive in both salt and fresh water.
+It has no root structure and can survive in salt and fresh water.

 Common Edible Mosses and Lichen

-Most of the most well known edible mosses aren’t really moss, but lichen or algae.
+Most of the most well-known edible mosses aren’t moss but Lichen or algae.

-- Reindeer moss grows mostly in Arctic regions or cold, dry places and is actually a lichen.
-It’s white in color, looks like it has deer antlers and can grow up to 8cm or 3 inches high.
-During the winter months, it’s a food staple for many animals such as:
+- Reindeer moss grows mainly in Arctic regions or cold, dry places and is a lichen.
+It’s white, looks like it has deer antlers, and can grow up to 8cm or 3 inches high.
+During the winter months, it’s a food staple for many animals, such as:

 - musk oxen

 - It’s high in carbohydrates and grows fastest in the spring and fall.
-It can be used as a thickener in soups and stews but must be boiled to remove the acid or you can get really bad stomach cramps.
+It can be used as a thickener in soups and stews but must be boiled to remove the acid, or you can get bad stomach cramps.

-- Iceland Moss is actually a lichen.
-It grows mostly in alpine areas and is common in Iceland, hence it’s name.
-This lichen can range from grayish-white to deep brown and grows about 3 inches high.
-Like Reindeer moss, this lichen is also used as a supplement for sheep and cattle.
+- Iceland Moss is a lichen.
+It grows mainly in alpine areas and is common in Iceland, hence its name.
+This Lichen can range from grayish-white to deep brown and grows about 3 inches high.
+Like Reindeer moss, this Lichen is also a supplement for sheep and cattle.

 - Also, like Sphagnum Moss, Iceland Moss is good for healing wounds and treating sickness.
-After it’s processed, Iceland Moss is added to all kinds of foods as a thickener.
-But like any lichen, can taste bitter and cause stomach aches if eaten raw.
+After it’s processed, Iceland Moss is added to all foods as a thickener.
+But like any lichen, it can taste bitter and cause stomach aches if eaten raw.

-- Rock Tripe is a lichen that clings to rocks and grows in the parts of North America ranging from New England down to Mexico.
+- Rock Tripe is a lichen that clings to rocks and grows in parts of North America, from New England down to Mexico.
 It is usually found on granite surfaces in wet, forested areas.
 Early American explorers used it as a food source to supplement their diet.

-Rock tripe must be very carefully cooked or it produces cramps.
-Thomas Seton says that it tastes somewhat like tapioca with a hint of licorice.
+Rock tripe must be very carefully cooked, or it produces cramps.
+Thomas Seton says it tastes like tapioca with a hint of licorice.